University of Barishal

-University of Barishal (বরিশাল বিশ্ববিদ্যালয়, Boriśhāl Biśbôbidyālôẏ; also known as Barishal University or simply BU) is a public university located in Barishal, a divisional city in southern Bangladesh.
-It is the only general public university in Barishal division and the country's 33rd public university.
+University of Barishal (বরিশাল বিশ্ববিদ্যালয়, Boriśhāl Biśbôbidyālôẏ; also known as Barishal University or simply BU) is a public university located in Barisal, a divisional city in southern Bangladesh.
+It is the country's 33rd public university.

 The university was established in 2011 and began academic activities at undergraduate level in six departments under four faculties on 24 January 2012.
-The university currently offers degrees at undergraduate and postgraduate levels.
-The university houses twenty-four academic departments under six faculties, where eighteen departments are currently providing postgraduate degrees.
-Every year almost 1450 students are admitted to undergraduate programs in the university.
-The university started its academic activities in the temporary campus at Barishal Zilla School and then shifted to its permanent campus.
+The university offers degrees at undergraduate and postgraduate levels.
+The university houses 25 academic departments under six faculties, where 24 departments are currently providing postgraduate degrees.
+Every year almost 1,500 students are admitted to undergraduate programs in the university.
+The university started its academic activities at the temporary campus at Barisal Zilla School and then shifted to its permanent campus.
 The permanent suburban campus of 50 acres of the university is located in Barisal Sadar Upazila beside Dhaka-Patuakhali Highway on the bank of Kirtankhola river.

 Location

-University of Barishal is situated in the district of Barishal under Barishal Division.
-It is located at Karnakathi on the eastern bank of the Kirtonkhola river beside the Barishal-Patuakhali highway about 2 kilometers from the center of Barishal City.
-The university campus is founded on 50 acres of land.
+The university is situated in the district of Barisal under Barisal Division.
+It is located at Karnakathi on the eastern bank of the Kirtonkhola river beside the Barisal-Patuakhali highway about 2 kilometers from the center of Barisal City.
+The university campus is spread over 50 acres of land.

 History

 Demand for a university in the area was first made in 1960 before the independence of Bangladesh.
-In 1973, then-Prime Minister Sheikh Mujibur Rahman declared he wished to establish a university in Barishal during a rally held in the city.
-President Ziaur Rahman made a similar statement concerning establishing a university in Barishal on 23 November 1978, at a rally in Barishal Circuit House.
+In 1973, then-Prime Minister Sheikh Mujibur Rahman declared he wished to establish a university in Barisal during a rally held in the city.
+President Ziaur Rahman made a similar statement concerning establishing a university in Barisal on 23 November 1978, at a rally in Barisal Circuit House.
 In 1990s, former president Abdur Rahman Biswas also made a statement for the establishment of the university.
+In 2001, the 'Barisal University of Science and Technology Act, 2001' was passed by Parliament.
+In 2006, 'Shaheed Ziaur Rahman University Barisal Act, 2006' was passed.
+By passing this Act the 'Barisal Science and Technology University Act, 2001' was repealed.

 After three decades, following strong demand from the people of Barisal, the proposal was passed in ECNEC on 20 November 2008, by then Caretaker Government.
 The law of the University of Barishal has been amended and passed by the National Assembly of Bangladesh on 16 June 2010.
 On 22 February 2011, Prime Minister Sheikh Hasina inaugurated the construction of a building of the university.
 The university officially started functioning from the first day of July 2011 in a temporary campus at Barisal Zilla School.
 Educational activities were inaugurated by Minister for Education Nurul Islam Nahid on 24 January 2012, in the temporary campus of the university.
-President Zillur Rahman and Professor Dr. Md.
+President Zillur Rahman and Md.
 Harunor Rashid Khan, from University of Dhaka adorned the chairs of the Founder Chancellor and Vice-Chancellor respectively.